-The preferred mode of communication with the course instructors is in class, during office hours, or via email feature on Canvas.
+The preferred mode of communication with the course instructors is via email feature on Canvas.
 While emailing instructors, please make sure to copy both instructor and graduate assistant on the mail and always check the box, 'Send an individual message to each recipient".
 This way we can ensure prompt response to your emails.